Ottawa police further reduce ‘secure area’ of downtown

 Residents should expect to see a significant number officers remain in the downtown core today.
 Those travelling through the smaller secured area will still need to pass checkpoints and explain their reason for being there.

-"Residents may to the secured area if they have a lawful reason such as they live there, work there or are shopping and visiting businesses," police say.
-"Supporting businesses is considered lawful if you are entering the Secured Area."
+"Residents may travel to the secured area if they have a lawful reason such as they live there, work there or are shopping and visiting businesses," police say.
+"Supporting local businesses is considered lawful if you are entering the Secured Area."

 Secure Area Ottawa Feb 22